La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **ganse** doesn't imply any mental processing; it just describes perception, recognition, detection of some stimulus via sensory channels (specified in $x_3$).

-On the other hand, **sanji** describes passive sensing which involves mental processing but not necessarily via sensory inputs at all (some mental relationships are not detected by the senses).
+On the other hand, **sanji** describes passive sensing, which involves mental processing but not necessarily via sensory inputs at all (some mental relationships are not detected by the senses).

 ### Emotions: «**cmila**» — ‘_to laugh_’, «**cisma**» — ‘_to smile_’